Nonexistence and Nonuniqueness Results for Solutions to the Vacuum Einstein Conformal Constraint Equations: Introduction

 have a (non-trivial) solution $(\varphi,W)\in W^{2,p}_{+}\times W^{2,p}$.
-Moreover if $\mathcal{Y}_{g}>0$, there exists a sequence $\{t_{i}\}$ converging to $0$ s.t. the conformal constraint equations \eqref{CE} associated to data $(g,t_{i}\tau,\sigma)$ have at least two solutions. \end{itemize} \end{Theorem} Comparing with the original version of Dahl-Gicquaud-Humbert, the price to pay to control of the parameter ($\alpha=1$) is the addition of $(iii)$.
+Moreover if $\mathcal{Y}_{g}>0$, there exists a sequence $\{t_{i}\}$ converging to $0$ s.t. the conformal constraint equations \eqref{CE} associated to the seed data $(g,t_{i}\tau,\sigma)$ have at least two solutions. \end{itemize} \end{Theorem} Comparing with the original version of Dahl-Gicquaud-Humbert, the price to pay to control the parameter ($\alpha=1$) is the addition of $(iii)$.
 However, we will see that this assertion is necessary (see Theorem \ref{Theorem.nonexistence} below).\\

 In Section 4 we present several applications of Theorem \ref{theoremofDHG}.
-The basic idea of these applications is to seek initial data such that neither $(i)$ nor $(ii)$ in Theorem \ref{theoremofDHG} holds.
+The basic idea of these applications is to seek seed data such that neither $(i)$ nor $(ii)$ in Theorem \ref{theoremofDHG} holds.
 It follows then that $(iii)$ is satisfied.
 In this approach, one of our main result is the following: \begin{Theorem} (\textbf{\textit{Nonexistence of solution}}) Let data be given on $M$ as specified in \eqref{condintial} and assume that conditions \eqref{condinitial2} hold.
 Furthermore, assume that there exists $c>0$ s.t. $\left|L\left(\frac{d\tau}{\tau}\right)\right|\leq c\left|\frac{d\tau}{\tau}\right|^{2}$.
 Let $V$ be a given open neighborhood of the critical set of $\tau$.
-If $\sigma\nequiv 0$ and $\text{supp}\{\sigma\}\subsetneq M\setminus V$, then both of the conformal constraint equations \eqref{CE} and the limit equation \eqref{limit_non_parameter} associated to the seed data $(g,\tau^{a},k\sigma)$ has no (nontrivial) solution, provided $a$ and $k$ are large enough. \end{Theorem} We point out that \cite[Proposition 1.6]{DahlGicquaudHumbert} provides the existence of such assumptions.
-In fact, our proof for Theorem \ref{Theorem.nonexistence} is an extension of arguments in \cite[Proposition 1.6]{DahlGicquaudHumbert}. \\
+If $\sigma\nequiv 0$ and $\text{supp}\{\sigma\}\subsetneq M\setminus V$, then both of the conformal constraint equations \eqref{CE} and the limit equation \eqref{limit_non_parameter} associated to the seed data $(g,\tau^{a},k\sigma)$ have no (nontrivial) solution, provided $a$ and $k$ are large enough. \end{Theorem} We point out that \cite[Proposition 1.6]{DahlGicquaudHumbert} provides the existence of seed data satisfying such assumptions.
+In fact, our proof for Theorem \ref{Theorem.nonexistence} is an extension of arguments in \cite[Proposition 1.6]{DahlGicquaudHumbert}.
+It is worth noting that

+Therefore given non-constant $|\tau|>0$, provided that $a$ is large enough, $\tau^{a}$ is a far-from-CMC.
+Moreover, as we will see later in the proof, the role of $(a,k)$ in Theorem \ref{Theorem.nonexistence} is as follows.
+We need the largeness assumption of $a$ to ensure that the limit equation \eqref{limit_non_parameter} associated to $(g,\tau^{a})$ has no solution.
+It follows that given $a$ large enough depending on $(g,\tau,c)$, the set